CTGAP/ctgap-keyboard-layout/README.md

 # CTGAP Keyboard Layouts

 This is a log of the layouts I have created.
 If you are interested in using one, you are responsible for your own implementation.

 ## CTGAP 3.0

 This originally began as an attempt to fit IanDoug's X1 layout into a 3x10 grid.
 I then stumbled onto BEAKL mod Ian, which was essentially that.
 X1 seemed to have everything I looked for in a layout: high middle finger usage, low travel distance, and lower index usage than Colemak-DH.
 BEAKL mod Ian maintained that while keeping alphas and common punctuation within the main 3x10 area.
 Because I'm more used to vowels on the right hand, I mirrored it.
 After further experimentation, I realized that the original BEAKL 4 vowel hand was more comfortable for me.
 The resulting layout has the consonant arrangement of BEAKL mod Ian with `v` and `z` swapped to accomodate for angle mod on ANSI boards (something I no longer account for) and the vowel arrangement of BEAKL 4, with punctuation rearranged to accomodate for standard US shift states.
-This layout has a rather high SFB rate, especially compared to some of the layouts I have used in the past (Hands Down Reference, ISRT, CTGAP 2.0).

 ```
 v p l c f  k u o y j
 r n t s d  ' a e i h
 z b m g w  x , . ; q
 ```

 ### [Genkey](https://github.com/semilin/genkey) Breakdown

 ```
 Rolls (l): 21.73%
         Inward: ~14.06%